TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-8.md

 The code is integrated.
 I vaguely understand what it's trying to do.
 Now to find out if it works.
 I could have created a test app with a million rows and had a play.
 However, at that kind of scale it's hard to understand what's going on.
 Each page contains two thousand items.
 I'd be scrolling a long time before I reached a page boundary.
 It's not practical to scroll through the entire list in detail.

-Instead, I kept my existing 100 item test app and hacked my `useVirtualScroll` implementation to enable paging for containers larger than 1500, half the size of my grid, with a total of 10 pages.
+Instead, I kept my existing 100 item test app and hacked my `useVirtualScroll` implementation to enable paging for containers larger than 1500 pixels, half the size of my grid, with a total of 10 pages.
 Each page is a little bigger than the height of the viewport.
 I can scroll through the entire list in detail, crossing page boundaries frequently.
 The fewer pages I have, the more noticeable the jump in scroll bar position during small scale scrolling.

 Give it a try.
 I wonder if you'll notice the same things I did.
 Note that I used Chrome for my initial testing.